betrusted-io/xous-book/src/ch10-00-swap-overview.md

 The loader gets new responsibilities when `swap` is enabled:
 - The loader needs to be aware of both the location and size of the trusted internal unencrypted RAM (resident memory), and the external encrypted RAM (swap memory).
 - The resident memory is tracked using the existing "Runtime Page Tracker" (RPT) mechanism.
-- Additional structures are created, located at virtual address `0xE000_0000` and mapped into PID2's memory space:
+- Additional structures are created and mapped into PID2's memory space:
-   1. The "Swap Page Tables" (SPT), which is a slice of pointers to swap page table structures.
-Every process starts with a root page table page pre-allocated, even if it does not use swap.
-Any page table pages allocated are placed in the 0xE000_0000 memory range; however, at run-time any additional pages needed will be allocated using `MapMemory` calls to the kernel and thus placed in the swapper's heap region.
-   2. The "Swap MAC Table" (SMT), which tracks the 16-byte MAC codes for every page in swap.
-It does not degrade security to locate the SMT in swap.
-The size is fixed, and is proportional to the size of swap.
+   - `0xE000_0000`: The "Swap Page Tables" (SPT) root page table.
+This is like the swap's "satp".
+It contains an array of `satp`-like pages that form the root pointer for each process' virtual swap address space.
+Follow-on pages for 2nd-level page tables are also mapped into the `E000_0000` range, but the exact location and amount varies depending on the amount of swap needed.
+   - `0xE100_0000`: The swap arguments.
+This contains all of the arguments necessary to initialize the swap manager in userspace itself, and is a memory-map of the `SwapSpec` struct
-   3. A copy of the RPT, except with `wired` memory marked with a PID of 0 (pages marked with the kernel's PID, 1, are free memory; the kernel code itself is marked 0 and `wired`).
+   - `0xE100_1000`: A copy of the RPT, except with `wired` memory marked with a PID of 0 (pages marked with the kernel's PID, 1, are free memory; the kernel code itself is marked 0 and `wired`).
 The size is fixed, and is proportional to the total size of internal (`resident`) RAM.
 - All of these structures must be mapped into PID2's memory space by the loader
-- The "Swap Count Tracker" is not allocated by the loader.
-However, the swap count of pages in swap is guaranteed to be set to 0 by the loader.
 - The loader is responsible for querying the TRNG on every boot to generate the session key for encrypting off-chip RAM.
 - A new image tag type is created `inis`, to indicate data that should start in encrypted swap.
 - A kernel argument with tag `swap` is created.
 It contains the userspace address for PID2 (the swapper) of the SPT, SMT, and RPT structures.